dcrapis/oceandao-wiki/Grant-Proposal-Template.md

   - Creator of xxx.js the official JavaScript library for xxx

 ## Additional Information
-Any additional information?
+Any additional information or custom fields you would like to add?
 For example: Any grants or fundraising to date?